LowTension/carliv_image_kitchen/README.md

 #                                                                            #
 ##############################################################################
 </pre>
-	To use this Android images kitchen is very easy.
+	To use this Image Kitchen for Android boot and recovery images is very easy.
 First, place your image files in corresponding folders: boot images in [boot-resources] and recovery images in [recovery-resources].

 Start the kitchen by double click on { carliv.bat } file and follow the informations on the screen - it's easy.
 All menu letters are case Insensitive and you can type how you want [B or b, etc.], and the numbers... are just numbers :).